-One Credit or Zero Credits Coyle Both Semesters - 140.
-Collegium Musicum Vocal - The Collegium is a chamber ensemble open to all students by audition.
+One Credit or Zero Credits Coyle Both Semesters

+140. Collegium Musicum - Vocal - The Collegium is a chamber ensemble open to all students by audition.
 Annual performances include a Madrigal Dinner in December and a concert of music from the Medieval, Renaissance and Baroque periods in the spring semester.
 Auditions are held during the first week of each semester.
+Collegium will also serve as a conducting practicum for all vocal music education majors the semester after they successfully complete MUS 355, Advanced Choral Conducting.
+One Credit or Zero Credits DeBoer Both Semesters

-One-Half Credit or Zero Credits DeBoer Both Semesters - 155.
-Opera Workshop A workshop involving stage movement, acting and singing in the context of opera or musical drama.
+155. Opera Workshop - A workshop involving stage movement, acting and singing in the context of opera or musical drama.
 All students will participate in scenes or full productions.

-One Credit or Zero Credits Dykstra Spring Semester - 160.
-Chamber Ensembles Various faculty coach chamber ensembles in both jazz and classical repertory.
+One Credit or Zero Credits Dykstra Spring Semester

+160. Chamber Ensembles - Various faculty coach chamber ensembles in both jazz and classical repertory.

 One-Half Credit or Zero Credits Staff Both Semesters